aaronalba/android-boredomo/README.md

 # Boredomo
-Boredomo is an android app that displays random activities.
+Boredomo is an android app that displays random activities from an API.
 The app features a menu that allows the user to select the activity type and the number of participants of the activity to be shown.

 ## How to install?
 Download the apk file in the `demo` directory named `boredomo.apk` and install it on your device.